Treode/cps/README.md

 including a single threaded random scheduler, which deterministically simulates multithreaded scheduling; if it reveals a race condition, then it will do so repeatably so that you can debug it.

-To use the library, and to include the testing stubs in your tests only, add CPS as a dependency as
+To use the library, and to include the testing stubs in your tests only, add the Treode OSS repository and add CPS as a dependency:

-follows:
+    resolvers += Resolver.url (
+      "treode-oss-releases",
+      new URL ("http://treode.artifactoryonline.com/treode/oss-releases")) (Resolver.ivyStylePatterns)

     libraryDependencies += "com.treode" %% "cps" % "0.1" % "compile;test->scalatest"